 Capt.
 Andy Hammond was the Chief of the U.S. Coast Guard Regional Examination Center (REC) in Boston from 1998 until September 2006.
 During these crucial transitional years, REC Boston was one of the most efficient and mariner-friendly RECs in the nation.
 Andy's background in the US Merchant Marine and current position as the executive director of the Boston Harbor Pilot Association make him an excellent instructor with lots of firsthand knowledge.

-Kate Wilson is a designer, educator, media specialist, and technology enthusiast with a passion for learning, sailing, and helping others.
+Kate Wilson Somers is a designer, educator, media specialist, and technology enthusiast with a passion for learning, sailing, and helping others.
 With a wide range of skills in web development, graphic design, marketing, and communications, Kate brings a tool box of skills to her projects.

 Kate has worked with professional sailing teams from Vestas 11th Hour Racing, Team Alvimedica, and Oracle Team USA to help with their marketing and communications needs.